airbnb/optica/README.md

 Nodes can POST to / to register themselves with some parameters.
 Humans can GET / to get a list of all registered nodes.
 GET also accepts some parameters to limit which of the registered nodes you see.

+## Why Optica? ##

+We love the node registration features of [chef server](http://docs.opscode.com/chef_overview_server.html).
+However, we run chef-solo here at [Airbnb](www.airbnb.com).
+We use optica as alternate node registration system.

 ## Installation ##